Adverse event reporting of cell, tissue or gene therapy products (CTGTP)

 Outcomes of use during pregnancy

-If the pregnancy results in an abnormal outcome and the reporting doctor considers that it might have been due to the product, the company must submit the serious AE report within 15 calendar days upon first knowledge.
+If the pregnancy results in an abnormal outcome and the reporting doctor considers that it might have been due to the product, the company must submit the serious AE report to HSA within 15 calendar days upon first knowledge.

 Guide for the industry